cagix/pandoc-thesis/README.md

     *   To remove temporary (generated) filed: `make clean`
     *   To also remove the generated thesis (PDF): `make distclean`

 The above mentioned files constitute a minimal working example.
-You can start your own project by just customizing those files.
+To start your own project, simply clone this project and customize the files mentioned above.

+**Note**: *When switching between templates, please make sure to `make clean` first!
+Failing to do so may lead to strange behaviour or even to weird errors.*

 ## Preview